anikau31/systemc-clang/tests/verilog-conversion/README.md

 ---

 ## Running conversion comparison in shell
-  The script requires `pyverilog` to be installed, which can be achieved using the command: `pip install pyverilog` Note that when using the script, the working directory needs to be `tests/verilog-conversion`
+  The script requires `pyverilog` and `iverilog` to be installed, which can be achieved using the command: `pip install pyverilog` and `sudo apt install iverilog`:
   ```
   $ python $SYSTEMC_CLANG/tests/verilog-conversion/run-compare.py -h
   usage: A tool for running and comparing against a golden standard